John Minto: Gaza war, 2023-present

 In mid-May 2025, the Independent Police Conduct Authority (IPCA) found that the New Zealand Police had unlawfully pepper-sprayed and arrested Minto during a pro-Palestinian protest in Lyttelton on Waitangi Day in February 2024.
 Minto had been charged with obstructing and resisting Police during the protest.
 A Police investigation had initially ruled that Police actions were lawful but conceded that the arresting officer had failed in his duty "to provide aftercare" after pepper-spraying Minto.
 The IPCA's chair Judge Kenneth Johnston KC found there were several inconsistencies between the arresting officer's account and video footage of the incident.
-Johnston also concluded there weas little evidence to support Police charges that Minto had obstructed and resisted Police during the protest.
+Johnston also concluded there was little evidence to support Police charges that Minto had obstructed and resisted Police during the protest.
+In mid June 2026, the Police awarded Minto $10,000 in compensation for the 2024 unlawful arrest and pepper spraying incident.

 On 3 July, Minto and fellow PSNA co-chair Maher Nazzal referred six New Zealand political and business figures to the Prosecutor of the International Criminal Court, alleging their complicity in Israel's alleged war crimes during the Gaza war.
 These six individuals were Prime Minister Christopher Luxon, Foreign Affairs Minister Winston Peters, Defence and Space Minister Judith Collins, Deputy Prime Minister David Seymour, Rocket Lab chief executive Sir Peter Beck and Rakon Limited chief executive Dr Sinan Altug.
 The PSNA alleged that Rocket Lab launched spy satellites from Māhia that were used by Israel to target Palestinians while Rakon exported military-grade crystal oscillators to American defense contractors who supplied missiles to Israel for use in Gaza.